-> 15. Do I purchase travel insurance on my own or through TSA?
+15. Do I purchase travel insurance on my own or through Smithsonian Associates?

-> If a participant wishes to purchase travel insurance, they must do so on
+If a participant wishes to purchase travel insurance, they must do so on

-> their own.
-TSA does not do this for them.
+their own.
+Smithsonian Associates does not do this for them.
 Additional information

-> 16. Do you wait for everyone before the tours depart?
+16. Do you wait for everyone before the tours depart?

 Tours depart ON-TIME and do not wait for late arrivals.
 Please give yourself plenty of time to arrive at bus departure location.